-Remember that CFA, FRM and CAIA exams all have strict calculator policies.
+Remember that CFA exams have a strict calculator policy.
 You would not be allowed to use your calculator in the exams if you don’t have the exact approved model to hand.

-Only 2 calculator models (and their variations) are authorized for CFA exams:
+Only 2 calculator models (and their variations) are allowed for CFA exams:

 - Texas Instruments BA II Plus (including BA II Plus Professional), and